Program Guidance & Specifications

 Participating ACOs approved for a SNF 3-Day Rule Waiver may modify their SNF Affiliate List and associated agreements for the upcoming performance year during established timeframes.

 CMS provides ACOs with information on their assigned population and financial performance at the start of the agreement period and routinely during the performance year.
-ACOs must request to receive monthly Claims and Claims Line Feed Files (CCLFs) on Medicare fee-for-service (FFS) beneficiaries who have not declined to share their data.
+ACOs must request to receive monthly Claim and Claim Line Feed (CCLF) files on Medicare fee-for-service (FFS) beneficiaries who have not declined to share their data.

 - PY 2018 Shared Savings Program Report Templates: CMS revises the format of the reports annually to account for changes in the program's regulations, and to incorporate ACOs' feedback on the reports including requests for additional data elements.
 Please check this file periodically for updates.